Game Support and Live Operations Services

 ↓

-Local Cache (fallback when offline)
+Local Cache (fallback when no network)

 Typical Remote Config Key Structure